Castlevania: Rondo of Blood: Plot

 Taking place in 1792, Rondo of Blood is set in the fictional universe of the Castlevania series.
 The story centers around the eternal conflict between the vampire hunters of the Belmont Clan and the immortal vampire Dracula, who has once again been resurrected.
 The protagonist is 19-year-old Richter Belmont (Jin Horikawa / David Vincent), heir to the whip "Vampire Killer" and Simon Belmont's direct descendant.
-He comes to the castle after his beloved Annette (Atsuko Honda / Jessica Straus) is kidnapped by Dracula's servant, Shaft, as bait for a trap.
+He comes to the castle after his beloved Annette (Atsuko Honda / Jessica Straus) is kidnapped by Dracula's servant, Shaft (Jin Horikawa / Tony Oliver), as bait for a trap.
 Richter makes his way through Dracula's castle, defeating his minions, including the spirit of Death, a headless knight, and a minotaur, all of whom attempt to stop Richter.
-Along the way, Richter can free various women kidnapped by Dracula's servants to feed him, including his distant relative Maria Renard (Yōko Teppōzuka / Michelle Ruff), an orphaned 12-year-old who insists on joining him; Terra (Hiromi Murata / Karen Strassman), a nun who mistakes him for a manifestation of God; Iris (Akie Yasuda / Karen Strassman), the daughter of the village doctor; and finally Annette.
-After vanquishing Shaft (or Annette, who has been turned into a vampire, if he fails to rescue her in time, though this is only in the PSP version, not the original release), Richter confronts Dracula (Hiroya Ishimaru / Patrick Seitz) and defeats him before exposing him to sunlight, causing him to vanish.
+Along the way, Richter can free various women kidnapped by Dracula's servants to feed him, including his distant relative Maria Renard (Yōko Teppōzuka / Michelle Ruff), an orphaned 12-year-old who insists on joining him; Terra (Hiromi Murata / Karen Strassman), a nun that mistakes him for a manifestation of God; Iris (Akie Yasuda / Karen Strassman), the daughter of the village doctor; and finally Annette.
+After vanquishing Shaft, Richter confronts Dracula (Hiroya Ishimaru / Patrick Seitz) and defeats him before exposing him to sunlight, causing him to vanish.
 Dracula's castle then collapses into the sea as Richter escapes on horseback.

 Development

 Rondo of Blood is the tenth installment of the Castlevania video game series (hence the Japanese title).
 Produced by Konami, Rondo of Blood originally saw only a Japanese release on the PC Engine on October 29, 1993.
-Later, a port was released on the Wii for the Japanese Virtual Console on April 22, 2008; as an import, it became available in North America on March 15, 2010 and in the PAL region (Europe and Australia) on March 19, 2010.
+A port was later released on the Wii for the Japanese Virtual Console on April 22, 2008.
+As an import, it became available in North America on March 15, 2010, and in the PAL region (Europe and Australia) on March 19, 2010.

 Audio

 Rondo of Blood makes use of Red Book Audio along with the onboard soundchip, allowing for better musical quality.
-Akira Souji, Keizo Nakamura, Tomoko Sano, and Mikio Saito composed the soundtrack of Rondo of Blood.
+Keizo Nakamura, Akira Souji, Tomoko Sano, and Mikio Saito composed the soundtrack of Rondo of Blood.
 The songs from Rondo of Blood, "Overture", "Beginning" and "Opus 13", appeared on a pre-order bonus CD for the 2006 Nintendo DS game Castlevania: Portrait of Ruin.

-Konami Style published the two-disk soundtrack of the remake of the game, Castlevania: The Dracula X Chronicles, on November 8, 2007.
-The songs "Vampire Killer", "Beginning", "Cemetery", and "Divine Bloodlines" were rearranged; it also included a bonus track of an English-language version of "Nocturne" from Symphony of the Night.
-Within The Dracula X Chronicles is an option which enables players to choose songs from Rondo of Blood and Symphony of the Night to play in the background.
+Konami Style published the two-disc soundtrack of the remake of the game, Castlevania: The Dracula X Chronicles, on November 8, 2007.
+The songs "Vampire Killer", "Beginning", "Cemetery", and "Divine Bloodlines" were rearranged.
+It also included a bonus track of an English-language version of "Nocturne" from Symphony of the Night.
+The Dracula X Chronicles includes an option which allows players to choose songs from Rondo of Blood and Symphony of the Night to play in the background.
 These songs are found in the form of records hidden within the game.